stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](./PA1_template_files/figure-html/unnamed-chunk-5.png)

-Note that I also calculate the median, which I plan to use later

-We observe that the maximum activity occurs at interval 835:
+I observe that the maximum activity occurs at interval 835:

 ```r